 - Employees are automatically signed up for the Connect@UWSA Employee newsletter.

-- UWSA employees can also choose to sign up for the UW-Madison newsletter, Inside UW-Madison.
+- UWSA employees can sign up for the UW-Madison newsletter, Inside UW-Madison.

 - MyUW is an employee portal that provides a repository for communication, news, and payroll & benefits information.

 WiscAlerts are UW–Madison’s emergency notification system.
 The system is designed to provide information about an active emergency situation that requires the community to take immediate action in order to stay safe.

-- Follow systemwide news through the UW System News webpage and subscribing to the UW Daily RSS feed
+- Follow systemwide news through the UW System News web page

 - Employees can get real-time updates about the UW System on social media: